Uncategorized

 Plans that don’t meet current building codes require revision and resubmission.
 Common issues include accessibility violations, structural deficiencies, or inadequate fire protection.

 Solution: Design to current codes from the start.
 Consider pre-submittal meetings with building officials to identify potential issues early.
+The OSHA construction safety page provides useful background on federal safety standards that intersect with building code requirements.

 Zoning Conflicts

-Projects that don’t comply with zoning requirements—setbacks, height limits, parking, or use restrictions—can’t receive building permits until zoning issues are resolved through variances or other relief.
+Projects that don’t comply with zoning requirements — setbacks, height limits, parking, or use restrictions — can’t receive building permits until zoning issues are resolved through variances or other relief.

 Solution: Verify zoning compliance before investing in detailed design.
 Address zoning issues through the variance process before permit submission if needed.